rtrppl/orgrr/readme.md

 #+roam_alias:  "alias 1" "alias 2"
 ```

-Orgrr also recognizes tags in the same way as org-roam v1 did, in a way that is separate from org-tags used throughout the document.
-This has changed in org-roam v2.
-I use this to add a very limited set of meta-data for my notes (type of source, date reading the source, status of processing the info).
+Orgrr also recognizes tags in the same way as org-roam v1 did, separate from regular org-tags.
+This has changed in org-roam v2, when org-roam began to use org-tags.
+I still prefer the approach of v1.

+Tags can be very useful to add a very limited set of meta-data to your notes (type of source, date reading the source, status of processing the info).
+There is no auto-completion for tags, so stick to a few you remember.

 Tags are added without quotation marks, separated by space.

 ```org
 #+roam_tags:   tag1 tag2 tag3